troglobit/troglobit.github.io/_posts/2016-11-06-merecat---another-stray-kitten-.markdown

 The goal I had was a simple to use, good looking by default, bare bones web server.
-My use-case was simple: serve gitweb, HTTP gateway for my FTP, serve my resume, and possibly even my Jekyll blog.
+My use-case was simple: serve gitweb, HTTP gateway for my FTP, serve my resumé, and possibly even my Jekyll blog.
 So I basically just needed to get virtual hosts and dir listings working.

 In the process, however, I had done a lot more.
 Lots of half baked ideas